Anwealso/BetterTogether/README.md

 ## Important Notes

-* *Make sure to create a new personal branch / feature branch when you start working on a new feature!*
+* **Make sure to create a new personal branch / feature branch when you start working on a new feature!!!**